maxiphy/moxiphy/README.md

 ## Usage

+### CSV Completion & Enrichment

 1. **Access the application**: Enter the 6-digit PIN to access the protected application
 2. **Upload a CSV file**: Drag and drop a CSV file or click to select one
 3. **Review the data**: The CSV data will be displayed in a table format
+4. **Define column constraints (optional)**: Click the "Column Constraints" button to specify enum values and descriptions for columns
-4. **Complete missing data**: Click the "Complete Data" button to fill in missing fields using AI
+5. **Complete missing data**: Click the "Complete Data" button to fill in missing fields using AI
-5. **Enrich with images**: Click the "Enrich with Images" button to add relevant product images
+6. **Enrich with images**: Click the "Enrich with Images" button to add relevant product images
-6. **Download the enriched CSV**: Click the "Download CSV" button to get your completed file
+7. **Download the enriched CSV**: Click the "Download CSV" button to get your completed file

+### Mock Data Generation

+1. **Navigate to Generate page**: Click the "Generate Mock Data" link in the navigation
+2. **Define columns**: Add columns with names, types, and other properties
+3. **Set enum values**: For enum-type columns, define the allowed values
+4. **Specify row count**: Set the number of rows to generate (1-100)
+5. **Generate data**: Click the "Generate Data" button to create mock CSV data
+6. **Download CSV**: Click the "Download CSV" button to save the generated data

 ## Sample Data